urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/07 Collections framework.md

     Types of iterators
       Fail-Fast
-        Is the default Iterator implementation, which means the iterator is not multithread safe and accesing more than once to the same iterator element will throw a ConcurrentModificationException.
+        Is the default Iterator implementation, which means the iterator is not multithread safe and accesing more than once to the same iterator element will throw a ConcurrentModificationException Fail-Safe iterators
-      Fail-Safe iterators
-        Create a clone of the actual Collection and iterate over it.
-        If any modification happens after the iterator is created, the copy still remains untouched.
-        These Iterators continue looping over the Collection even if it’s modified Iterators on Collections from java.util.concurrent package are Fail-Safe Weakly consistent iterators
+        Create a clone of the actual Collection and iterate over it If any modification happens after the iterator is created, the copy still remains untouched These Iterators continue looping over the Collection even if it’s modified Iterators on Collections from java.util.concurrent package are Fail-Safe Weakly consistent iterators